nspilman/the-bahblag-gatsby/src/pages/blog/2019-02-21-the-rest-of-our-time-in-madrid.md

 We ate our copious amount of pork product perfection, sipped rioja, and battled to eventually get our check.

-# Monday - The US Consolate, the Royal Palace and el Mercado de San Miguel
+# Monday - The US Consulate, the Royal Palace and el Mercado de San Miguel

 Monday morning I realized that my passport was no longer in my possession.
 I think I know where I left it (the bathroom at the airport), but that's neither here nor there.
-Fortunately our only concrete plan was to go to the Palacio Real, so we had buffer time to run to the US Consolate.
+Fortunately our only concrete plan was to go to the Palacio Real, so we had buffer time to run to the US Consulate.

-## the US Consolate
+## the US Consulate

 After a half hour walk through some new neighborhoods, we arrived back on US soil (technically, right?).
 We had to turn off our cell phones and give security all of our electronics while inside.
 I took a number, deli style, and was called up pretty quickly.
 The woman at the window gave me the appropriate degree of ribbing for losing my passport before giving me the forms needed to provide me an emergency passport.
 Once filling out the forms, I waited like two hours to get the passport - but who really knows because I had none of my time-telling electronics on me.
-At one point Claire left to go reclaim her kindle and go read at a local Starbucks (pronounced Estartbucks in Spain) while I waited.
+At one point Claire left to go reclaim her kindle and go read at a local Starbucks (pronounced Estarbucks in Spain) while I waited.

 While I waited, I met an 18 year old girl living in Segovia, who needed an emergency passport so she could go to India for 2.5 months in a week.
 She hadn't yet started her visa application, because she didn't have a valid passport with which to do so.
 We chatted a bit, and she told me she left home when she was 15 and has been traveling since - including through some incredibly dangerous sounding situations across the Sahara.
 She's going in India to receive enough practice hours for a Yoga certification.
 I hope the country allows her in.

 My Emergency Passport is good for a year, after which I'll need to have an official passport again.
 I paid a fee for the emergency passport, but that fee will roll over and count for my official passport when I return to the state and apply so... no harm no foul?
-Shout out to the US Consolate for functioning and what not.
+Shout out to the US Consulate for functioning and what not.
 The longer I'm away from the States to more I appreciate our government.

 We stopped at Cien Montaditos on the way back, because duh.

 ## the Royal Palace

 By the time we got back to the AirBnB, we have about two hours before the Palacio Real closed.
 For context, the Palacio Real is the historic palace of the King and Queen of Spain, but since restoring the monarchy in the 70s, the royal family has lived just outside of the city proper, turning the palace itself into a museum.
 The palace is still used for official royal functions from time to time, at which point the museum closes.